West Somerset Railway: Part of the Great Western

-The Minehead Railway was amalgamated into the GWR in 1897 but the West Somerset Railway remained an independent company for the time being although all its assets continued to be leased to the bigger company.
+The Minehead Railway was amalgamated into the GWR by the Great Western Railway (Additional Powers) Act 1897 (60 & 61 Vict. c. ccxlviii), but the West Somerset Railway remained an independent company for the time being although all its assets continued to be leased to the bigger company.
 Under Great Western influence, there were steady improvements in the line as it carried an increasing level of holiday traffic to the Somerset coast and Exmoor.
 The platform at Stogumber was extended in 1900, a new passing loop was opened in 1904 at and, the following year, a second platform was opened at Minehead.
 A third loop was installed in 1906, this time at and the loop at Williton was lengthened in 1907.

 Under the Railways Act 1921, the West Somerset Railway Company was finally amalgamated into the Great Western Railway but the Minehead branch, as the route was now known, continued to be operated by the newly enlarged GWR.

 In the 1930s, alterations were made to significantly increase the number and length of trains that could be handled.
 The mainline from Norton Fitzwarren through Taunton to Cogload Junction was increased from two to four tracks on 2 December 1931 and the junction station was enlarged which meant that it was better able to cope with the trains on all three routes.
 In 1933, the platform at was extended to accommodate longer trains and two further passing loops were opened.
 These were at Leigh Bridge south of Stogumber and at Kentford west of Watchet.
 The following year saw the original single track doubled between and Minehead and the platform at the terminus was lengthened.
 The loop at Blue Anchor was also lengthened in 1934, the line was doubled from Norton Fitzwarren to Bishops Lydeard in 1936 and the Williton loop was lengthened for a second time in 1937.
 Camp coaches were placed at Blue Anchor from 1934 to 1939 and at Stogumber from 1935 to 1939, which encouraged holiday makers to use the train to reach these rural locations.
 In 1936, the GWR's chairman, Sir Robert Horne, opened the new £20,000 open-air swimming pool at Minehead.